-- 6 The study is on assessment of the factors affecting poultry production in Imo State, Nigeria. - 7 Multistage sampling technique was used in selecting the respondents.
-A total of eighty four (84) - 8 poultry producers were randomly selected with the aid of well-structured questionnaire.
-Data - 9 were analyzed using descriptive statistics and multiple regression models.
-The result shows that - majority (59.5%) of the producers were male, mean age was 45 years, mean household size was 6 - persons, 67.86% of the producers attended tertiary education, mean years of farming experience - was 9.3 years.
-The multiple regression analysis showed that farm experience, drug costs, farm - size and disease occurrence were statistically significant at 10% level of probability implying - that these are the key factors affecting poultry production.
-The major constraints militating - against poultry production were high feed cost, lack of fund, outbreak of disease and high - transportation cost.
-The study recommended that the government should provide credit facilities - to poultry producers to abate lack of fund and provision of appropriate vaccines in the study area. - 18 Keywords: Assessment, Factors, Poultry production, Imo State
+- 6 The study was on the assessment of the factors affecting poultry production in Imo State, - 7 Nigeria.
+Multistage sampling technique was used in selecting the respondents.
+A total of eighty- - 8 four (84) poultry producers were randomly selected with the aid of a well-structured - 9 questionnaire.
+Data were analyzed using descriptive statistics and multiple regression models. - The result showed that majority (59.5%) of the producers were male, mean age was 45 years, - mean household size was 6 persons, 67.86% of the producers attended tertiary education, mean - years of farming experience was 9.3 years.
+The multiple regression analysis showed that farm - experience, drug costs, farm size and disease occurrence were statistically significant at 10% - level of probability implying that these are the key factors affecting poultry production.
+The - major constraints militating against poultry production were high feed cost, lack of fund, the - outbreak of disease and high transportation cost.
+The study recommended that the government - should provide credit facilities to poultry producers to abate lack of fund and provision of - appropriate vaccines in the study area. - 19 Keywords: Assessment, Factors, Poultry production, Imo State

-Introduction
+20 Introduction

-- 20 Poultry production plays an important economic and nutritional role as well as socio cultural role - in the livelihood of both urban and poor rural households in Nigeria and many other developing - countries (Adesiji and baba, 2013).
-Poultry are domestic fowls raised for food either for meat or - 23 for egg production.
-They include chicken, turkey, duck, goose, quail, guinea fowl etc. Poultry - products (egg and meat) are highly nutritious and give good economic returns to man.
-According - 25 to Okunola & Olofinsawe (2007), Poultry meat is a good source of animal protein which is - 26 highly preferred to beef and pork, based on its adaptability, taste, ease of preparation, health - 27 consideration, nutrient composition and contribution to food security.
-Agricultural sector - 28 provides food and nutrition while poultry production accounts for 19% of the meat supply - 29 (SAGTAP, 2012).
-In Nigeria, poultry offers about 15% of the total annual protein intake with - 30 approximately 1.3kg of poultry products consumed annually per head (Ologbon and Ambali - 31 2012).
+- 21 Poultry production plays an important economic and nutritional role as well as the socio-cultural - 22 role in the livelihood of both urban and poor rural households in Nigeria and many other - developing countries (Adesiji and baba, 2013).
+Poultry is domestic fowls raised for food either - for meat or for egg production.
+They include chicken, turkey, duck, goose, quail, guinea fowl etc. - 25 Poultry products (egg and meat) are highly nutritious and give good economic returns to man. - 26 According to Okunola & Olofinsawe (2007), Poultry meat is a good source of animal protein - 27 which is highly preferred to beef and pork, based on its adaptability, taste, ease of preparation, - health consideration, nutrient composition and contribution to food security.
+The agricultural - sector provides food and nutrition while poultry production accounts for 19% of the meat supply - 30 (SAGTAP, 2012).
+In Nigeria, poultry offers about 15% of the total annual protein intake with - 31 approximately 1.3kg of poultry products consumed annually per head (Ologbon and Ambali - 32 2012).

-There is an increase in poultry production in Nigeria as a result of an increased rate of demand for poultry products across the globe lately.
+There has been an increase in poultry production in Nigeria as a result of an increased rate of demand for poultry products across the globe lately.
 This tends to the fact that poultry has a lot of advantage over other livestock.
 This is because of its ease of production and short payback period when compared to other livestock.
 According to Effiong et al, (2014) Poultry farming contributes to household food security and enhances sustainable farming in many developing economies mostly in Nigeria.
 Poultry wastes supplies inputs (organic manure) to crop farmers for crop production, supplies raw material (egg and meat) to confectionary industries.
-Also it improves food quality and is highly a renewable asset in over 80% of rural household.
-Despite its importance and contributions, poultry production is yet to experience a sufficient growth due to major problems like risk, uncertainties and some other factors as stated by (Effiong et al, 2014).
+Also, it improves food quality and is highly a renewable asset in over 80% of the rural household.
+Despite its importance and contributions, poultry production is yet to experience sufficient growth due to major problems like risk, uncertainties and some other factors as stated by (Effiong et al, 2014).